cloudfoundry/uaa/docs/UAA-APIs.rst

-                    groupSearchSubTree          boolean          Required Should the sub tree be searched for user groups groupMaxSearchDepth         int              Required When searching for nested groups (groups within groups) skipSSLVerification         boolean          Optional Set to true if you wish to skip SSL certificate verification
+                    groupSearchSubTree          boolean          Required Should the sub tree be searched for user groups groupMaxSearchDepth         int              Required When searching for nested groups (groups within groups) skipSSLVerification         boolean          Optional Set to true if you wish to skip SSL certificate verification emailDomain                 List<String>     Optional List of email domains associated with the LDAP provider for the purpose of associating users to the correct origin upon invitation.
+If null or empty list, no invitations are accepted.
+Wildcards supported.

 Curl Example      POST (Creating a SAML provider)::